-- Alternative information may include: - trade name vs. generic options for the prescribed medication - alternate medications in the same pharmaceutical class - alternate medications in the same therapeutic class - alternate medications for the same condition from a different therapeutic class - alternate therapies (potentially non pharmaceutical) that may be helpful for the patient's condition/diagnosis.
+- Alternative information may include: - Trade name vs. generic options for the prescribed medication, - Alternate medications in the same pharmaceutical class, - Alternate medications in the same therapeutic class, - Alternate medications for the same condition from a different therapeutic class, and - Alternate therapies (potentially non pharmaceutical) that may be helpful for the patient's condition/diagnosis.

-- Encourage / incentivize health plans and PBMs to freely share Alternative Therapy data with all vendors who utilize this data to provide alternative information to prescribers - Encourage / incentivize EHR vendors to support integration of Alternative Therapy data in their ePrescribing platform - Encourage / incentivize providers to implement and utilize Alternative Therapy data for all prescriptions - Encourage / incentivize the development, implementation and use of FHIR-based Alternative Therapy transactions
+- Encourage / incentivize health plans and PBMs to freely share Alternative Therapy data with all vendors who use this data to provide alternative information to prescribers. - Encourage / incentivize EHR vendors to support integration of Alternative Therapy data in their ePrescribing platform. - Encourage / incentivize providers to implement and use Alternative Therapy data for all prescriptions. - Encourage / incentivize the development, implementation and use of FHIR-based Alternative Therapy transactions.